 Who pays interchange fees?

-However, there is another factor to consider.
+Whether or not to pass these costs on to consumers is another factor to consider.
 In 46 of 50 US states, merchants are allowed to apply surcharges to credit card payments covering up to 3% of the transaction cost.
 That means, as long as you give your acquirer 30 days notice that you’re planning to surcharge, you can pass the cost of interchange fees onto your customers.

 What is interchange++ pricing?